 Furure features in development include WWII animal epic Soldier Bear, with FilmPolska, and The Warrior Wakes with T&B Thailand.

 In Books, Brendan wrote the POW Great Escape bestseller Under The Wire (Random House) which reached Number one on Amazon UK’s War and Biography charts and top ten of all UK books.
 His latest book is Archerfield (Caledonian Heritable), a private commission epic spanning 16,000 years in one square mile of Scotland.
 While still a student, he wrote his first book, Ghostwalk of York, that became a local bestseller.

-Brendan is an Honorary Life Member of the National Union of Journalists; a Fellow and Life Member of the Institute of Internal Communications; and a full member of the Writers Guild GB.
+Prior to working in film, TV and books, Brendan’s award-winning features journalism covered business, the environment and conflict in 77 countries.
+He is an Honorary Life Member of the National Union of Journalists; a Fellow and Honorary Life Member of the Institute of Internal Communications; and a member of the Writers Guild GB.

 He is represented for TV by Roy Ashton of Gersh LA, and for books by Robert Kirby of United Agents, London.